loda-lang/loda-lang.github.io/index.markdown

 Running the LODA miners is a community project.
 We are grateful for the many contributions we receive.
 You can view the [list of top contributors](https://boinc.loda-lang.org/loda/top_users.php) of the LODA BOINC project to get an overview.

 The main development is currently done by [Christian Krause](https://github.com/ckrause) and [Simon Strandgaard](https://github.com/neoneye).
 We are also grateful to [Antti Karttunen](https://github.com/karttu), [Jamie Morken](https://github.com/jmorken) and [Jon Maiga](https://github.com/jonmaiga) for their contributions.

-We welcome code contributions to the LODA project.
-If you would like to become a member of the organization and contribute code, please contact us via e-mail or Slack, or open a GitHub issue.
+If you would like to contribute code, please contact us on GitHub.

 ## Related Projects

 * [Sequence Machine](http://sequencedb.net) is a database of mathematical conjectures on many machine-generated integer and decimal sequences.
 * [Superseeker](https://oeis.org/ol.html) from the OEIS is an automatic email server for identifying integer sequences.
 * [jOEIS](https://github.com/archmageirvine/joeis) is a collection of pure Java programs implementing sequences from the OEIS.
+* [NumberFields@home](https://numberfields.asu.edu/NumberFields/) is a BOINC project to do research in number theory.
 * [The Ramanujan Machine](https://www.ramanujanmachine.com/) is an algorithmic approach to discover new mathematical conjectures.
 * [QSynt](http://grid01.ciirc.cvut.cz/~thibault/synt.html) is a program synthesis tool for OEIS integer sequences.
+* [OEIS-Search-GCD-reduced](https://github.com/HugoPfoertner/OEIS-Search-GCD-reduced) is an extended search in OEIS with GCD reduction and data variants.